What I Learned Working an Event Booth with 3,000 Vistors

 The Color Purple

 My colleague and I handed out hundreds of keychains and stress balls.
 Both came in a various assortment of colors, but no item color was commented on as much as the purple items.
-For some reason, the people who chose purple always said something like “Ohh, I have to have the purple one” or “Purple is my grand-daughters favorite color”.
+For some reason, the people who chose purple always said something like “Ohh, I have to have the purple one” or “Purple is my granddaughter’s favorite color”.
 None of the other colors generated this kind of response from the attendees.

-That said, I think I need to research the color Purple, and see if I missed something in art class.
+That said, I think I need to research the color Purple and see if I missed something in art class.

 The Trick Pen – http://tinyurl.com/5nshfa

 Just like every other booth, we were taking entries for a raffle.
 The raffle for the pair of Men’s and Women’s Skagen watches got a lot of interest from the crowd, but the pen that was available for completing the forms got just as much.
-Honest to God, half (if not more) of the people that used the pen tried to twist the ink-tip out of the bottom, instead of realizing that the pen actually had a cap that you needed to pull off.
+Honest to God, half (if not more) of the people who used the pen tried to twist the ink tip out of the bottom, instead of realizing that the pen actually had a cap that you needed to pull off.
 After showing one guy how to work the pen, his only response was “Well son of a bitch.”

-I’m sure the maker put a lot of thought into the design of the pen, but I wonder if they really wanted it to confuse people the way it does?
+I’m sure the maker put a lot of thought into the design of the pen, but I wonder if they really wanted it to confuse people the way it does.
 I guess keep this in mind when designing anything, if the goal is to mimic, do it without confusion.

 Surprise, It’s Free